orieasterly/portfolio/README.md

 </details>

-# 4. Quantifying Cost Drivers, Boosting Profits: The Impact of COGS Variance Analysis (February 2021 - June 2023)
+# 4. Quantifying Cost Drivers: The Impact of COGS Variance Analysis (February 2021 - June 2023)

 ## Objective
 - Implement a robust COGS Variance Analysis project to identify the underlying drivers of fluctuations in the cost of goods sold (COGS).